-The SSB is a weight-based estimate of the minimum spawning adults needed to have produced the Eulachon larval outflow observed.
-The SSB is estimated using a combination of adult biological sampling data, derived from the commercial fishery, and egg and larval density data, derived from plankton tow surveys collected weekly on the mainstem Columbia River, January through May.
-The plankton tow data is collected independently of fisheries and provides the least biased estimate of abundance currently available.
-This data is used post-season to evaluate run abundance through time and within-year harvest impacts (Table A-6).
+The SSB is a weight-based estimate of the minimum spawning adults needed to produce the Eulachon larval outflow observed.
+The SSB is estimated using a combination of adult biological sampling data, derived from the commercial fishery, and egg and larval density data, from weekly plankton tow surveys on the mainstem Columbia River, January through May.
+The plankton tow data are collected independently of fisheries and provide the least biased estimate of abundance currently available.
+These data are used post-season to evaluate run abundance through time and assess within-year harvest impacts (Table A-6).